Surveillance and Monitoring

 Covert Surveillance: Important note - only a court can sanction covert surveillance.
 This is where the monitoring of an individual is carried out in a way they are not aware of.
 This might include equipment such as hidden cameras and /or listening devices or secretly following the person.
 The Regulation of Investigatory Powers Act 2000 governs the use of covert surveillance by public bodies.

 All Looked After Children will have Care Plans and Placement Plans.
-Children living in Children's Homes will also have a risk assessment.
+Children living in the Home will also have a risk assessment.
 These plans:

 - Must reflect the child's individual needs, levels of understanding and risks,(both for the child and in relation to other children);